 Remarks and Performance Results

-Because this method uses lamination to manufacture expanded PTFE gaskets, layer-by-layer calendered flat on the horizontal platform and bonded between layers by the sprayed adhesive, it is essential to control pressure at 0.5–2 MPa, roller temperature at 150–250 °C, and platform temperature at 50–150 °C during operations.
-After lamination, maintaining the platform at 50–150 °C for 24 hours further removes unevaporated adhesive solvent, followed by edge removal and trimming to yield the final product.
+This method utilizes lamination to manufacture expanded PTFE gaskets.
+The process involves layering calendered sheets flat on a horizontal platform and bonding them together using a sprayed adhesive.
+To ensure optimal results, it is essential to control the following parameters during operations: pressure should be maintained at 0.5–2 MPa, roller temperature at 150–250 °C, and platform temperature at 50–150 °C. After the lamination process, the platform should be kept at 50–150 °C for 24 hours to further remove any unevaporated adhesive solvents.
+The final steps involve edge removal and trimming to yield the completed product.

 Recovery rate: Standard requirement ≥ 10 %; test result 12 %.

-In addition, sealing performance is effectively enhanced.
-Even when surface defects exist on the mating parts being sealed, the expanded PTFE gasket produced by this method maintains a good sealing state.
-Even when the sealed mating surface presents minor defects, the expanded PTFE gasket maintains a good sealing performance.
-The process and product described here are designed for flanged connections in oil & gas, chemical processing, and pharmaceutical plants where high temperature and corrosive media demand a gasket with the inherent chemical resistance of PTFE but improved flexible recovery.
-By adopting the laminated expanded PTFE (ePTFE) gasket process above, users can achieve more reliable sealing at pipe, valve, and vessel flanges across demanding services.
+This process and product are specifically designed for flanged connections in oil and gas, chemical processing, and pharmaceutical plants, where high temperatures and corrosive media necessitate a gasket that possesses the inherent chemical resistance of PTFE while also offering improved flexible recovery.
+By adopting the laminated expanded PTFE (ePTFE) gasket process described above, users can achieve more reliable sealing at pipe, valve, and vessel flanges in demanding applications.